MDOBenchmarks/MDOAeroelasticBenchmark/docs/source/opt_problem.rst

 Optimization Problems
 =====================

-This section describes our three proposed benchmark optimization problems to be applied to the STW.
+This section describes our proposed benchmark optimization problems to be applied to the STW.
-The three problems build on one another with the intention of allowing researchers to test their tools on increasingly complex problems:
+The problems build on one another with the intention of allowing researchers to test their tools on increasingly complex problems:

 1. **Case 1**: Structural mass minimization with a fixed geometry.
 2. **Case 2**: Fuel burn minimization with a fixed wing planform.
 3. **Case 3**: Fuel burn minimization with a variable wing planform.
+4. **Case 4**: Fuel burn minimization with a variable wing planform and additional performance constraints.

 :numref:`tabAircraftSpec` and :numref:`tabFlightConditions` list information about the aircraft and the flight conditions used in the optimization problems, which are all based on publicly available data on the high gross-weight variant of the Boeing 717.